GET SOME R&R: The Importance of Proper Sleep Habits

 5. Practice mindfulness.

 Deep breathe.
 Visualize calming images.
 Be in the moment.
 Prepare your mind for rest.
-This book is a great start for practicing mindfulness specifically for sleep.
-Come to think of it, so is this book!

 6. Meet your sensory needs.